Georges Highland Path, Frye Mountain, Montville

 Frye Mountain in yellow, Hogback Mountain in Blue, Bog Brook Preserve in green

 Directions: From the intersection of Routes 3 and 220 in Liberty, follow 220 north for 6.5 miles to Walker Ridge Road on the right.
-Park at the Dept. of Inland Fisheries & Wildlife maintenance building lot and walk up gravel road 0.3 miles to trailhead on right.
-There is a small GHP sign on the right at the trailhead.
-To the left is the trail to Hogback Mountain, but I found this one hard to locate where someone is clear cutting.
+Park at the Inland Fisheries & Wildlife maintenance building lot and walk up gravel road .3 miles to trailhead on right.
+There is a small land trust sign on the right at the trailhead.
+To the left is the trail to Hogback Mountain, but I found this one hard to locate.